acerion/hello/doc/cookies.md

  Controlling cookies
 =====================

-Out of the box, dillo rejects all cookies.
+Out of the box, hello rejects all cookies.

 If you want to accept certain cookies, you can specify rules for different domains in the file ~/.config/.hello/cookiesrc.
 The syntax looks like:

-#host         action
+#host (domain)     action
 DEFAULT            DENY
 fltk.org           ACCEPT
 .host.com          ACCEPT_SESSION

 Line 0: Comment line begins with '#'.
 Line 1: Deny all cookies from all domains not otherwise specified.
 Line 2: Accept all cookies from fltk.org, and save them to
         ~/.dillo/cookies.txt when the cookies dpi exits.
-Line 3: Accept all cookies from all subdomains of host.com, but
+Line 3: So called "dot rule", where domain starts with a dot.
+Accept all
-        do not save them when the dpi exits.
+        cookies from all subdomains of host.com, but do not save them when the dpi exits.
+        Only subdomains of "host.com" (e.g. "www.host.com") are a match for this rule, but the main domain ("host.com") is not.
+If you want to have a rule for "host.com" domain itself, you have to add explicit rule for this domain to the config file.

-If the file does not exist, it is created by the program with this contents:
+If the file does not exist, it is created by the program with single rule:
 DEFAULT DENY

+Rules for the config file:

-The program does not care about case of strings in this file, but for historical reasons ("this is how dillo did it") the action strings and the "DEFAULT" string are upper-case.
+1. The program does not care about case of strings in this file, but for historical reasons ("this is how dillo did it") the default rule is upper-case.

-Config file lines with two tokens are accepted for further parsing.
+2. Config file lines with two tokens are accepted for further parsing.
+Token separators are either space or tab characters or mix of these characters.
+3. Empty lines are discarded.
+4. Comment lines are discarded.
+5. Comments can occur only in their own lines.
+Adding comments afer domain/action string results in discarding of entire line.

-Config file lines with one, three or more tokens are discarded.
+6. Lines with one, three or more tokens are discarded.
 If such line contained a valid domain, the domain is discarded, and default global action will be used for that domain.

-Domains, for which action is malformed in the config file (e.g. "DEN", "ACC_EPT", "OK"), are added to config, and the DENY action is assigned.
+7. Lines with malformed action strings (e.g. "DEN", "ACC_EPT", "OK", "ALLOW"), are discarded.
 Mixed-case action string (e.g. "Deny" or "AccePT") is not considered to be malformed.

 The program stores the rules in a container.
 The rules must be stored as ordered by domain length, with longest first, so the first match is the most